textbookRP/maxor-proxy/README.md

 <h3>A reskinned and updated version of coderkid's milknami, which is a version of Tsunami</h3>

-<p>EZ deploy with heroku, just click button and follow the steps in Heroku!
-Glitch and Repl.it are untested as of now but feel free to be the first person!</p>
+<p>Easy deploy with heroku, just click button and follow the steps!
+Glitch and Repl.it are untested as of now but feel free to be the first person!
+Koyeb is a relatively new addition, but is my recomendation for public proxies.</p>

 </div>